 Coronavirus-Related Benefits Updates

-Below are official updates from the Benefits Office related to temporary changes to some NYU New York benefits due to the COVID-19 virus.
+Below are official updates from the Benefits Office related to certain NYU New York benefits due to COVID-19.
 Plan and program changes are emerging and subject to change.
 You may not be eligible for all benefits below; please consult your Benefits Guide or NYU PeopleLink if you have questions regarding your benefits or eligibility.

 Posted June 3, 2020.